web-dave/webdave.de/src/assets/posts/route_types.md

 - <code>prefix</code>
 - <code>full</code>

-By default the router will look at what is left in the url, and check if it starts with the specified path
+By default, the router will look at what is left in the URL, and check if it starts with the specified path

 ```ts
 '/blog/11'  => 'blog/:id'
 ```

-You can change the matching strategy to make sure that the path covers the whole unconsumed url.<br>
+You can change the matching strategy to make sure that the path covers the whole unconsumed URL.<br>
 This is particularly important when redirecting empty-path routes.

 #### Empty Path

-These type of route do not 'consume' any url segments.
-It is perfect fit if you wanna use child-routing.
+These type of route do not 'consume' any URL segments.
+It is a perfect fit if you wanna use child-routing.

 ```js
 [